 In a situation like this, get in touch with a local contractor as soon as you can.
 If your roof is compromised, immediate treatment could prevent further damage.
 Failing to fix problems like this can turn into a major headache for homeowners down the line.

 5. You Can See Sunlight In Your Attic.

-This one is pretty obvious.
-If you can get a peek into your attic and you see outside light coming through, that is not a good sign.
-If light can get into your attic, so can rain, cold air, and snow.
-Check for light or water stains on the attic floor.
-If you do see water stains, check on them when it rains.
-If they change shape and size, then you have an active leak.
+This one is self-evident.
+If you can see outside light streaming through your attic hatch, this is not a good indication.
+Rain, chilly air, and snow can all come into your attic if light can get in.
+Examine the attic floor for light or water stains.
+If you see any water stains, keep an eye on them when it rains.
+If their form and size vary, you have an active leak.

 It’s worth noting that some homeowners rarely use their attic and wouldn’t initially be aware of this problem.
 If you suspect roof damage, taking a peek under the roof after you look at its exterior is never a bad idea.
 Checking your attic on a semi-regular basis is good practice in general.